rpm-software-management/dnf/doc/api_conf.rst

     Integer option.
 When the relative size of delta vs pkg is larger than this, delta is not used.
 Default value is 75 (%).
     Use `0' to turn off delta rpm processing.
 Local repositories (with file:// baseurl) have delta rpms always turned off.

+  .. method:: exclude(pkgs)

+    Exclude packages specified by <pkgs> from the operation.

   .. attribute:: exit_on_lock

     Boolean option, if set to ``True`` dnf client exits immediately when something else has the lock.
 Default is ``False``.